php4dev/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

 * One-Click Site Move or Migration
 * Upload Backups to Restore or Migrate
 * Schedule Automated Backups
-* One-Click Restore
+* Restore A Backup with One Click
-* Manual Backup
+* Create A Manual Backup
-* Filter Large Files
+* Filter Large Files from A Backup
-* Large Database Support
+* Large Database Backup Support
 * Optimized for Web Hosting/Shared Web Hosting
 * Set Backup Retention
 * Backup Splitting